Jonah-Robojoon/PlantsVsBalloons/README.md

 ## 7\.
 Progressie

 Leg uit hoe het spel moeilijker wordt naarmate de waves doorgaan.
-Denk aan sterkere vijanden, kortere tussenpozen, hogere kosten of lagere beloningen. towers get more prized the more of that type you have. the piggies get more strong and faster the further you go
+Denk aan sterkere vijanden, kortere tussenpozen, hogere kosten of lagere beloningen. towers get more prized the more of that type you have. the balloon get more strong and faster the further you go

 ## 8\.
 Risico’s en oplossingen volgens PIO